tekknolagi/isdt/assignments/02-cli-constructive.md

     the implementation makes it go zoom.
 There are C and Rust interpreters and there are (for example) Ruby and Python compilers.

-That's not fun, especially if it requires some kind of arcane build flags that are hard to remember.
+That's not fun, especially if it requires arcane compiler flags that are hard to remember.
 Or maybe it has a lot of files and your build command is getting unwieldy.
 Either way, you are going to solve your own problems today by *writing a build system*.